MattCrook/quantum-management/README.md

       * Details and specs for that specific attraction
       * ![parkDetails](quantummanagementapp/static/images/parkdetailsdashboard.png)
     * Employees
-      * Admin user can easily read list of employees that work at the current park.
+      * Admin user can easily read list of employees that work at the current park for a filtered list of employees rather then the full list of all employees as mentioned above.
       * ![employeesInPark](quantummanagementapp/static/images/employeesInPark.png)
     * Add Attraction
-      * Admin user can add a new attraction (and *attraction type*) to the current park.
+      * Admin user can add (or remove) a new attraction (and *attraction type*) to the current park.
       * ![addAttractionForm](quantummanagementapp/static/images/AddAttraction.png)

 ## Park analytics